Hermann-Bernhard Ramcke: Mediterranean

 On 19 July 1940, Ramcke was transferred to the 7th Flieger Division under the command of General Kurt Student and was promoted to Oberst.
 At the age of 51 he successfully completed the parachute qualification course.
 In May 1941 working with the division Stab he helped plan and also took part in Operation Merkur, the airborne attack on Crete.
 Forces under his command captured an airfield which was used to fly in reinforcements.
 After the costly victory in Crete, remainders of several paratroop units were formed into an ad hoc brigade, and command was given to Ramcke.
 He was promoted to Generalmajor on 22 July 1941.
 While on Crete, Ramcke ordered his men to attack civilians in villages where the mutilated bodies of German paratroopers had been found.

 In 1942, Ramcke's unit, later known as Ramcke Parachute Brigade, was sent to North Africa to join Rommel's Afrikakorps.
 The brigade supported the offensive towards the Suez Canal, but when the offensive got bogged down they entered the line at El Alamein.
 During the withdrawal of the Afrikakorps, the brigade was surrounded and written off as lost by the high command since it had no organic transport.
 Rather than surrender, Ramcke led his troops out of the British trap and headed west, losing about 450 men in the process.
 They soon captured a British supply column that provided not only trucks, but also food, tobacco and other luxuries.
 About 600 of the paras later rejoined the Afrikakorps in late November 1942.
 Ramcke was sent back to Germany, where he was awarded the Oak Leaves to the Knights Cross personally by Adolf Hitler.

 In 1943 Ramcke, now a generalleutnant, took command of 2nd Parachute Division and transferred to Italy.
 When Italy signed the armistice with the Allies on 8 September 1943, the division took part in Operation Achse to seize the country.
 Ramcke led his division in an assault on Italian Army units near Rome, and captured the city two days later.
 He was badly injured when an Italian aircraft ran his car off the road, and was medically evacuated to Germany.

 Also in 1943, Ramcke completed a memoir entitled From Cabin Boy to Paratroop General.
 The book was published by Franz Eher Nachfolger, the Nazi Party's press, and Minister of Propaganda Joseph Goebbels ordered all German mayors to purchase a copy.
-A total of 400,000 copies of the book were sold, which considerably enriched Ramcke as well as Hitler, who owned a large share of the publisher.
+A total of 400,000 copies of the book were sold.
+This considerably enriched Ramcke as well as Hitler, who owned a large share of the publisher.